pslucas0212/KodeKloud-Linux-Core-Linux-Concepts/README.md

 3 | graphical.target | Boots into a Graphical interface
 5 | multiuser.target | Boots into a Command Line Interface

+In sysetemd run levels are called systemtargets.

-To see systemd target type:
+To see systemd target leel:
 ```
 $ systemctl get-default
 graphical.target
 $ ls -ltr /etc/systemd/system/default.target
 lrwxrwxrwx 1 root root 36 Feb 13  2020 /etc/systemd/system/default.target -> /lib/systemd/system/graphical.target
 ```
 The command 'systemctl get-default' looks up the default.target file located in /etc/systemd/system/default.target.
-You can see this has symbolic link
+You can see this has a symbolic link

 Change systemd target (this example changes the run level from 5 to 3):
 ```